• Skip to main content

 Serving suggestions

-In Poland this soup is often enjoyed with a dollop of sour cream (use yogurt instead if preferred, finely chopped fresh parsley and dill.
+In Poland this soup is often enjoyed with a dollop of sour cream, finely chopped fresh parsley and dill.
 Delicious with rye or pumpernickel bread.

 You might also like